Ronnie Rondell Jr.

-Ronald Reid Rondell Jr. (February 10, 1937 – August 12, 2025) was an American actor, stuntman and stunt coordinator known for his work in numerous television shows and more than 100 feature films, including How the West Was Won (1962), Blazing Saddles (1974), Lethal Weapon (1987), and The Crow (1994), as well as appearing on the cover of the Pink Floyd album Wish You Were Here.
+Ronald Reid Rondell Jr. (February 10, 1937 – August 12, 2025) was an American actor, director, stuntman, and stunt coordinator known for his work in numerous television shows and more than 100 feature films, including How the West Was Won (1962), Blazing Saddles (1974), Lethal Weapon (1987), and The Crow (1994), as well as appearing on the cover of the Pink Floyd album Wish You Were Here.

 In 2004, Rondell was honored for lifetime achievement at the Taurus World Stunt Awards.
 He was also inducted into the Hollywood Stuntmen's Hall of Fame.

 Early life

 Born in Hollywood, California, on February 10, 1937, Ronald Reid Rondell Jr. was the son of Ronald Salvatore “Ronnie” Rondell and Ruth Durham Rondell.
 His father, born in Naples, Italy, acted in silent films and later served as an assistant film director for TV and film.
 His mother was employed as a motion picture secretary when she married Rondell Sr. in 1937.
 As a boy, Rondell Jr. often accompanied his father to movie sets, where he was eventually cast in Ma and Pa Kettle at the Fair in 1952.
 As a teenager, he attended North Hollywood High School, where he participated in gymnastics and diving, before enlisting in the Navy.